-As early childhood sector leaders, ECMS are committed to influencing positive change for children, families and communities.
+As an early childhood sector leader, ECMS is committed to influencing positive change for children, families and communities.

 We know the early years of life are crucial to shaping a person's future.
 In fact, 90 per cent of brain development occurs before the age of five.